illinoistech-itm/jhajek/itmo-444-544/tooling-assignment/Readme.md

 Complete the tutorial and take screenshots of the completed sections (may need to take a few shots as the there are many sections).

 This Git tutorial is a good refresher for those who need it and a great introduction for those new to Version Control and want to learn it.
 You can leave the last section out, **Sandbox**, it is an open area for you to experiment in and no real way to "complete it."

-## Tooling Assignment Part II

-Part II will explore some version control exercises and getting familiar with Markdown

 ### Create and Push your Readme.md